 But you still cast on 200 stitches and knit your sweater.
 When you finish you will actually have a sweater that is 44.45 inches not 40 inches.

-(200 stitches divided by 4.5 stitches per inch equals 44.45 inches) This is the formula for knowing how many inches are in a specific area of knitting (and only if you know your knitting gauge)
+So the total amount of stitches divided by stitches per inch is the formula for knowing how many inches are in a specific area of knitting.

-Okay you may not mind a nice loose fitting sweater but what if it was the other way around and it ended up being 4 inches too small - hmm I wonder if it would stretch.
+Okay you may not mind a nice loose fitting sweater but what if it was 4 inches too small - hmm I wonder if it would stretch.

 You see I've been there more times than I'd like to admit.
-I really know.
+I know what it's like.

 Checking the knitting gauge beforehand and switching to a smaller knitting needle could have saved the disappointment.

-Why take the chance when it is so easy to adjust in the beginning?
+Why take the chance when it is so easy to quickly knit a swatch and measure it out.
+Save yourself that frustration.

 Many things, you see a lot of things affect gauge like: